gautamvarmadatla/mcpsafetywarden/COMPARISON.md

-# MCP Safety Proxy vs. The Market
+# MCP Safety Warden vs. The Market

 Most MCP gateways solve the same problem: routing and access control.
 They sit in front of your MCP servers and decide who can call what.
 That is a governance problem.